Okinawa in a wheelchair: An Accessibility Guide

-After spending some days in Tokyo to recover from the jetlag, we took a flight to Naha, Okinawa and spent six days on the beautiful, subtropical island in the Pacific Ocean.
-The southernmost prefecture of Japan basically consists of 160 islands that belong to the more than 1,000 km long Ryukyu chain.
-With year-round temperatures of at least 20°C (68°F) it is a nice destination to escape the chilly winters in Tokyo.
+After spending some days in Tokyo to recover from the jetlag, we flew to Naha, Okinawa.
+We spent six days on the beautiful, subtropical island in the Pacific Ocean.
+Japan’s southernmost prefecture basically consists of 160 islands that belong to the more than 1,000 km long Ryukyu chain.
+With year-round temperatures of at least 20°C (68°F), it is a nice destination to escape Tokyo’s chilly winters.

 Flight to Okinawa Naha Airport (OKA) with Vanilla Air

 I booked a flight from Tokyo-Narita to Okinawa Naha Airport with Vanilla Air, a low-cost company owned by All Nippon Airways (ANA).
-After the online booking process, I had to fill out the wheelchair specification form to book the special assistance.
-Once arrived at Narita International Airport my husband transferred me into the provided all-in-one transport/cabin wheelchair, and an agent led us through the security check to the gate.
+After the online booking process, I had to fill out the wheelchair specification form to book special assistance.
+Once we arrived at Narita International Airport, my husband transferred me into the provided all-in-one transport/cabin wheelchair.
+An agent led us through the security check to the gate.
 When we got to the plane with the assistance truck, the service agent removed the wheels of the transport chair and pushed me onto the airplane to my assigned seat.

 Okinawa Naha Airport

 After the 3 h 30 min long flight, we finally landed in Naha.
-As always we patiently waited until all other passengers had left the plane before my husband transferred me back into the cabin chair.
-Another Vanilla Air agent welcomed us and pushed me off the plane back into the assistance truck, that took us to the terminal.
-The first thing I noticed was the incredibly warm temperature.
-A real pleasure for sunseekers like us (and my muscles of course)!
+As always, we patiently waited until all other passengers had left the plane before my husband transferred me back into the cabin chair.
+Another Vanilla Air agent welcomed us and pushed me off the plane back into the assistance truck that took us to the terminal.
+The first thing I noticed was the heat.
+A real pleasure for sunseekers like us (and my muscles, of course)!

 Okinawa Naha Airport is entirely wheelchair-accessible and has several accessible restrooms.
-The Okinawa Tourist Office has an information desk for disabled tourists, located in the arrival zone.
+The Okinawa Tourist Office has an information desk for disabled tourists located in the arrival zone.
 Unfortunately, the employee didn’t speak English.
-Nevertheless, she gave me a brochure in English that can also be found on Accessible Okinawa’s website.
+Nevertheless, she gave me a brochure in English also available on Accessible Okinawa’s website.

 Accessible Public Transport to Naha | Yui Monorail